Eric O'Grady: Fictional character biography

 On a mission against Father (the creator of the World facility) with the Secret Avengers, O'Grady is beaten to death by Father's henchmen while defending a child's life.
-While he initially seems to have survived, it is later revealed that Father created a Life Model Decoy of him (with all of his memories and returned to a amoral mindset) to replace him, who later becomes the supervillain Black Ant.
+It is later revealed that Father created a Life Model Decoy of him (with all of his memories and returned to a amoral mindset) to replace him, who later becomes the supervillain Black Ant.